justinsullard/js13kgames2024/readme.md

     RepoReadme --> RepoMenu : Esc
 ```

+### Day 1: 2024-08-14T11:00:00.000Z

+I am still sick, so was not able to put in as much time as I had hoped.
+Aside from letting a little proof of concept I whipped together from while I was learning WebGL2 that was running on my screen all day I didn't get to coding until after work.
+And supper.
+And medication.

+Needless to say all I was really able to focus on was getting the rendering working with all of the uniforms I want to have control over, and some prelimary work on the mouse pointer.

+I did manage to put together a local dev server, and work out the various imports, and now having something rendering to the screen and updating the mouse pointer at least.

+Tomorrow I'll get the initial loading screen and (hopefully) login process working.

 ## References and Credits

 There are a large number of sources that I could name, but most directly over the last couple of months, and the development of this game, these specific sources proved valuable in my efforts to implement **Codetastrophy**.